 Aerial spraying of herbicides in forestland is a greater problem than in flatter farmland in that aircraft have to be higher in the air when spraying in forestland in order due to the irregular terrain.
 This greatly increases the risk for herbicide drift, chemical trespass, and a broader toxics exposure to the populace.
 This does not mean that aerial spraying of herbicides on flatter farmland is not a significant problem that also results in drift, and chemical trespass in some counties in Oregon.
 In Lane County however, aerial herbicide spraying of farmland is not that common and is insignificant compared to forestland spraying.

 Haven’t these herbicides been tested and proven safe already, so what’s the problem?

 The U.S. Environmental Protection Agency (EPA) used a regulatory loophole to approve 65% of 16,000 pesticides that pose a potential threat to public health, according to the two-year investigation by the Natural Resources Defense Council.
 In 1978, Congress gave the EPA authority to issue approvals on a conditional basis for pesticides needed to address public health emergencies.
 The agency was to use this authority sparingly.
 However, in an internal review, the EPA said it had widely (98% of the time) misused its "conditional registration" of pesticides from 2004 to 2010.
-Recently, glyphosate, one of the common herbicides used in aerial spraying in Lane County, was declared a possible cancer causing herbicide by the World Health Organization, and California’s Environmental Protection Agency has added glyphosate to its toxic chemical list.
+Recently, glyphosate, one of the common herbicides used in aerial spraying in Lane County, was declared a probable cancer causing herbicide by the World Health Organization, and California’s Environmental Protection Agency has added glyphosate to its toxic chemical list.
 Also, aerial spraying commonly uses mixtures of different herbicides that have not been tested for their combined effects.
 We Oregonians are the Guinea Pigs.